Umberto Lenzi

 Umberto Lenzi (6 August 1931 – 19 October 2017) was an Italian film director, screenwriter, and novelist.

 A fan of film since young age, Lenzi studied at the Centro Sperimentale di Cinematografia and made his first film in 1958 which went unreleased, while his official debut happened in 1961 with Queen of the Seas.
 Lenzi's films of the 1960s followed popular trends of the era, which led to him directing several spy and erotic thriller films.
 He followed in suit in the 1970s making giallo films, crime films and making the first Italian cannibal film with Man from the Deep River.
 He continued making films up until the 1990s and later worked as a novelist writing a series of murder mysteries.

 Biography

 Early life

-Umberto Lenzi was born on 6 August 1931 in the Massa Marittima province of Italy.
+Umberto Lenzi was born on 6 August 1931 in Massa Marittima, a town of the province of Grosseto, Italy.
 Lenzi was a film enthusiast as early as grade school.
 While studying law, Lenzi also created film fan clubs.
 Lenzi eventually put off studying law and began pursuing the technical arts of filmmaking.

 He graduated from Rome's Centro Sperimentale di Cinematografia in 1956 and made I ragazzi di Trastevere as his final exam, a short film influenced by the writings of Pier Paolo Pasolini.
 Lenzi also worked as a journalist for various newspapers and magazines, including Bianco e Nero and, between 1957 and 1960, penned a number of detective novels and adventure stories using a pseudonym.